akeita05/greedy-algorithms/README.md

 **Proof (Exchange Argument).**

-We show that OPTFF can be transformed into any other algorithm A step-by-step without decreasing the number of misses, which implies OPTFF's miss count cannot exceed A's.
+We show that OPTFF can be transformed into any other algorithm, step-by-step, without decreasing the number of misses, which implies OPTFF's miss count cannot exceed A's.

 **Setup.** Fix the request sequence $\sigma = r_1, r_2, \ldots, r_m$ and cache capacity $k$.
 Consider any offline algorithm A. We will construct a sequence of modified algorithms $A = A_0, A_1, A_2, \ldots$ where each $A_i$ differs from OPTFF in at most the cache states *after* the first $i$ misses, and $\text{MISSES}(A_i) \leq \text{MISSES}(A_{i-1})$.
 At the end, $A_m = \text{OPT}$.